faxu/onnxruntime/docs/reference/execution-providers/oneDNN-ExecutionProvider.md

 ---
-title: Intel DNNL
+title: Intel oneDNN
 parent: Execution Providers
 grand_parent: Reference
 nav_order: 5
 ---

-# DNNL Execution Provider
+# oneDNN Execution Provider
 {: .no_toc }

+*Formerly "DNNL"*

-Intel® Math Kernel Library for Deep Neural Networks (Intel® DNNL) is an open-source performance library for deep-learning applications.
+Intel® oneAPI Deep Neural Network Library is an open-source performance library for deep-learning applications.
 The library accelerates deep-learning applications and frameworks on Intel® architecture and Intel® Processor Graphics Architecture.
 Intel DNNL contains vectorized and threaded building blocks that you can use to implement deep neural networks (DNN) with C and C++ interfaces.

-Intel and Microsoft have developed DNNL Execution Provider (EP) for ONNX Runtime to accelerate performance of ONNX Runtime using Intel® Math Kernel Library for Deep Neural Networks (Intel® DNNL) optimized primitives.
+Intel and Microsoft have developed the DNNL Execution Provider (EP) for ONNX Runtime to accelerate performance of ONNX Runtime using Intel® Math Kernel Library for Deep Neural Networks (Intel® DNNL) optimized primitives.

 ## Contents
 {: .no_toc }